Growing Green Grass Together

 This afternoon, I randomly scrolled through my LinkedIn home feed at my office.
 And stumbled upon this post.

-I was quick-read it, and when I reached the end, I read it again.
+I was quick-read it, and when I reached the end, I reread it.
 This time, very slowly.
 And when I finally finished, I took a deep breath.
 For a moment, I feel nostalgic.
-I don’t know why do I feel nostalgic, I never been in Jacob’s position, but suddenly I remember the first time I built my company.
+I don’t know why I feel nostalgic, I never been in Jacob’s position, but suddenly I remember the first time I built my company.

-Me and my co-founders, Fajar Indra and Febriawan Ariful was only a college student who wanted to add some cash in our wallet by looking for a side job.
+Me and my co-founders, Fajar Indra and Febriawan Ariful, was only a college student who wanted to add some cash in our wallet by looking for a side job.
 At that time, none of us thought that it would be our permanent business.
-Presentation design wasn’t really a thing at that time.
+Presentation design wasn’t a thing at that time.

 Long story short, we reached a point when we couldn’t handle the projects ourselves.
-We talked, and made a decision to make this our main job, and recruiting our first employees.
-We rented a very small house, with just five workers (me, Fajar, and Fikri plus two new employees)
+We talked, decided to make this our main job, and recruited our first employees.
+We rented a tiny house, with just five workers (me, Fajar, and Fikri plus two new employees)

-The thing is, I never imagine to employ other people.
-I always had this vision of ‘which office I would work with’ when I was still college days.
-Never came to my mind to build my own business, along with my best friends.
+The thing is, I never imagine employing other people.
+I always had this vision of ‘which office I would work with’ when I was still in college.
+It never came to my mind to build my own business, along with my best friends.
 That’s why when I got these two young men to work for me, with low wages–I’d be honest–, I always think like this:

 These two young men decide to work with me even with small wages.
 Now, then…